 Here are some of the findings from the inspection:

-Leaders’ sharp, accurate priorities for improving the school are based on through reviews of pupils’ outcomes and the quality of teaching.
+Leaders’ sharp, accurate priorities for improving the school are based on thorough reviews of pupils’ outcomes and the quality of teaching.

 Pupils become skilled, confident readers because of first rate support from teachers and teaching assistants.